APCS-A-DJHS-DSHS/dhs-cs/notes/types.md

     number 1000
   - Arithmetic operations such as `+` and `-` can*not* be performed on it
   - String operations like concatenations and substring can be performed on it

+## Why use types?

+Types are part of what is known as a "type system".
+A type system defines types for pieces of data and rules for how entities with those types can interact.

+One of the primary uses of type systems is to prevent "type errors".
+A piece of code contains a type error if it attempts to perform an invalid operation on some entity.
+For example, in Java's type system, this piece of code:

+    String s1 = "Hello";
+    String s2 = "world!";

+    String result = s1 / s2;

+contains a type error, because dividing `String` objects does not have a meaning under Java's type system.

 ## Subtypes